john-carroll-sw/ohio-bmv-sql-mcp/DEPLOYMENT.md

 - Ensure the URL includes the `?code=` parameter

 ### If SQL INSERT fails
-- Verify bmv_bot user has INSERT permissions: `GRANT INSERT ON dbo.LicenseAddressChangeRequests TO bmv_bot;`
+- Verify user has INSERT permissions: `GRANT INSERT ON dbo.LicenseAddressChangeRequests TO <username>;`
 - Check that all 19 required parameters are being passed
 - Verify date format for dateOfBirth (YYYY-MM-DD)